 But that isn’t an indication of unreliability – far from it – because Kia has built a fantastic reputation for build quality over recent years and the new Sportage feels better in this respect than any previous car from the company.

 Thanks to the warranty and build quality, Kia has managed to secure impressive predicted residual values for this car.
 That translates directly into low PCP payments, and at launch Kia was advertising monthly payments starting at a barely believable £139 per month with a £3,700 deposit.

 One of our only major issues with the new Sportage is the boot, which is large but less flexible than some rivals, so make sure it fits your requirements before taking the plunge.

 There are plenty of reasons to buy – or indeed lease – a new Sportage.
-Low CO2 emissions mean it won’t cost the earth to tax, there’s a long warranty, you get well-equipped trims and to cap it all it drives well too.
+Low CO2 emissions mean it won’t cost the earth to tax, there’s a long warranty, you get well-equipped versions, and it's practical, too.

 Read on to find out more about this family crossover with Parkers full 2016 Kia Sportage review.

 The car is good to drive quiet .very comfortable.Fuel use at 47-53 mpg is better than I was led to...
 Read owner review